ishaankx/scider-rag/README.md

 **Evaluation dataset**: The fixture questions cover three domains but only 3–8 questions each.
 A real evaluation set should have 50–200 questions with ground-truth answers derived from the corpus.

+**Image analysis limited to raster images**: The image analysis feature uses PyMuPDF's `page.get_images()` to find embedded figures, which only detects raster images (PNG/JPEG).
+Most scientific papers (especially from arXiv) embed figures as vector graphics (PDF drawing operations), which are invisible to this API.
+The feature works correctly on PDFs with actual embedded raster images — verified with test PDFs showing `images_analyzed: 1` — but will report `images_analyzed: 0` on vector-heavy papers.
+A more robust approach would render each page as a raster image and use vision to detect figure regions, at the cost of higher API usage.

 ---

 ## What I Would Do Differently With More Time